 The account you are using doesn't have permissions to retrieve the Microsoft Dynamics NAV data from your account.
 Verify it is an admin account and try again.

 The Dynamics NAV instance you're trying to connect to doesn't have a valid SSL certificate.
 In this case you'll see a more detailed error message ("unable to establish trusted SSL relationship").
 Note that self-signed certs are not supported.

-If you see an "Oops" error dialog after you pass the authentication dialog, we're hitting an issue while loading the data for the content pack.
+If you see an "Oops" error dialog after you pass the authentication dialog box, Power BI is running into an issue while loading the data.

-however the 'Company('CRONUS%20International%20Ltd.')' section with your NAV Company name needs to be included:
+However, you need to include the 'Company('CRONUS%20International%20Ltd.')' section with your NAV Company name: